 - Gum infection with pain and swelling

 - Severe tooth pain

 - Dental trauma resulting in tooth loss or tooth fracture

 - Third-molar pain

 - Post-operative dry socket

 Most dental emergencies center around pain, infection, or serious trauma.
-If you are uncertain whether you should be seen, please reach out for a Teledental consultation.
-Our staff will ask about the severity and type of symptoms you are experiencing, the date of onset, your current medications, age, and any history of oral trauma.
+If you are uncertain whether you should be seen, please reach out and our staff will ask about the severity and type of symptoms you are experiencing, the date of onset, your current medications, age, and any history of oral trauma.

 With this detailed information, we can better assess your situation and determine if urgent or emergency dental care is necessary.
 If you or a member of your household is experiencing symptoms of novel coronavirus or has tested positive for COVID 19, please inform us prior to your visit.

 Our oral surgeons and staff are committed to the safe care and treatment of patients who have dental emergencies during the pandemic.
 Innovative Oral Implant and Oral Surgery complies with strict Infection Prevention and Control Standards and regulatory advice by using personal protective equipment (PPE), including protective eyewear, masks, gloves, and garments.

 We have added two Negative Pressure Surgical Rooms that contain all airborne contaminants and practice stringent infection control protocols.
 Every morning, each member of our surgical and administrative staff is screened for fever, virus symptoms, and potential exposure to the coronavirus.